-- The Zell and Shirley Miller Library Gateway
+About the Zell & Shirley Miller Library

 The Zell and Shirley Miller Library homepage is designed as a single pathway to the library’s diverse electronic and traditional holdings.
 The library’s web presence continually evolves as helpful web resources are included, new electronic databases added and the catalog listing the holdings of the library is constantly updated.

 The Zell and Shirley Miller Library strives to remain in the forefront of computing services on campus.
 Currently the main library has 28 PC workstations, with an additional nine wireless laptops for YHC community use.
 Students must use their YHC login and password at the library computers.
 This allows students to access class materials and the YHC server system to utilize shared space on the campus network.

 All of the electronic resources available in the main library building are also available everywhere else on campus.
 Residence halls and computer labs have identical access.
 Many of the resources may also be accessed by students and faculty from off campus through YHC Connect.

 The Zell & Shirley Miller Library building contains approximately 50,000 books and bound periodicals, including both recreational and educational materials.
 The reference collection is downstairs, and the circulating collection (Stacks and Oversize) is upstairs.
 The library subscribes to more than 160 journals, periodicals and magazines, ranging from Art in America to Rolling Stone to The Wall Street Journal.
 The library collection includes more than 1,800 videos and DVDs, covering a wide variety of educational and entertaining topics.
 More than 600 music CDs and 1300 music LPs are also available in the main building.